rebootworks/wordpress-task-01/README.md

 - PHP: Prevent errors.
 - PHP: Always use English naming for code.
 - PHP: Always use English text for messages and make them translatable.
 - HTML/CSS: Use [InuitCSS](https://github.com/inuitcss/inuitcss) approach.
-(See: [More Transparent UI Code with Namespaces](https://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/#the-namespaces))
+See: [More Transparent UI Code with Namespaces](https://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/#the-namespaces).